daetan999/technical_resume/README.md

 - Professional metrics are labelled as direct workflow outcomes or wider team-level platform outcomes.
 - Public repositories do not reproduce proprietary production code, data, credentials, endpoints, prompts, or internal interfaces.
 - Scenario values in independent projects are not presented as customer revenue, quota, or savings results.
 - Prototype, blueprint, benchmark, production contribution, and production deployment are not used interchangeably.
-- The [resume project mapping](docs/resume-project-mapping.md) keeps the paper resume concise while this repository holds the wider project set.

 ## License